EyasuTeshome/shifttracker/interview-prep/share-behavioral-questions-videos-with-your-partner.md

 **Spend 5 minutes maximum on this section of the exercise.**

-### Review ideas for assessing behavioral questions videos
+### How to assess behavioral questions videos

+Refresh your memory about some important aspects to consider when assessing behavioral questions videos.

 [![Watch the video](https://img.youtube.com/vi/86seshR9vUY/0.jpg)](https://www.youtube.com/watch?v=86seshR9vUY)